wwmm/fastgame/README.md

 # Fast Game

 This is a project I started for fun and for learning purposes.
-It applies small performance tweaks that should be good for games.
+It allows the user to apply small system configuration tweaks that may increase gaming performance.
 The kernel Process Events Connector is used to monitor creation and destruction of processes.
 When a process related to one of the games in our config file is detected the tweaks are applied.
 Global tweaks like frequency governor changes are removed once no game process is running.

 I start it manually before launching a game `sudo fastgame --config config.json`.
 At least for now no advantage in keeping a service like this running when we are not playing.